 Broudy (1998, p.
 9) argues that “on the common criteria for schooling, our sample citizen has failed because he cannot replicate the necessary skill or apply the relevant principles”.

 At the end of the text, include a list of References, a single list of all the sources of information you have cited in your assignment.
 Begin the reference list on a new page and title it “References”.
 Centre the title on the page.
 Each entry should have a hanging indent.

 Each list item requires specific bibliographic information.
 For example, in the case of a book, ‘bibliographical details’ refers to: author/editor, year of publication, title, edition, place of publication and publisher, as found in the title pages (some details will vary).

 Wolpe, A. (1988).
 Within school walls.
 London, England: Routledge.

 Woods, C. & Griffiths, A. (1995).
 The real McCoy.
 Design World, 12(3), 2-13.

 List each item in alphabetical order (by author surname).
-Titles should be in italics and have a hanging indent.
-All of the references in the reference list must also be cited in the text.
+Titles should be in italics.
+All of the references included in the list must also be cited in the text.

 When you quote a source (reproduce material word for word), page numbers are required.
 When paraphrasing or referring to an idea contained in another work, the APA publications manual 6th edn. (p.
 171) encourages you to provide page numbers, to help the reader locate the information in a long text.
 However, this is not a ‘compulsory’ requirement.
 Check with your lecturer about their preferences on the inclusion or exclusion of page numbers for paraphrased information in your assignments.